caicodes/coinwirelive.web/README.md

-# Decluttered Create React App Starter
+# coinwire.web from create react app starter

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).